Miss West Sound’s Outstanding Teen Representatives

 Maddie graduated from Klahowya Secondary School in 2017 and Central Washington University in 2021 with a degree in Elementary Education.
 Maddie is a teacher in the Central Kitsap School District and is obtaining her Master’s Degree in Education through Western Governors University.
 During her year as Miss West Sound, she founded the Bremerton Teen Mentoring Program, where high school students have the opportunity to engage in one-on-one mentoring with elementary and middle school students.

-Maddie has earned $7,000 during her participation in the MAO.
+Maddie earned $7,000 during her participation in the MAO.

 2017 – Allie Newhouse